TL;DR

-Microservice Domain-Specific Language (MDSL) abstracts from technology-specific interface description languages such as Swagger, WSDL and Protocol Buffers.
+Microservice Domain-Specific Language (MDSL) abstracts from technology-specific interface description languages such as OpenAPI/Swagger, WSDL, and Protocol Buffers.

 If the URI of this page is